RendangMC/GCPKontol/README.md

-# @clytage/GCPKontol
+# GCPKontol

-Allows you to maintain your server's CPU utilization within preferred thresholds.
-This feature is only activated when your server's TPS drop.
+A configurable plugin that allows you to keep your server CPU utilization.
+It will only work when the server TPS drop.